PolarityFive/PyJong/README.md

 3:Grab screenshot

+4:Match i template to all objects within screenshot.

+5:Increase i and match the new template within the same screenshot.

+6: Draw all matches

-4:Match i template to all objects within screenshot 5:When users presses Q, redo step 3-5 until exit.
+5:When user presses Q, redo step 3-6 until exit.

 This is the end result.